 The more you care for your mental health, the more present you can be with your little one and family.

-#Adulting is something folks joke about but in IRL, adulting is isolating and scary...
+#Adulting is something folks joke about, but in IRL, adulting is isolating and scary...

 Young adults may feel crippled by family pressure and expectations, experience anxiety the majority of their day, and constantly compare themselves with their peers who may “have it all together”.
 Feeling behind and out of place is hard to manage on your own.

-Women’s Health & Mental Wellness
+Women’s Health & Mental Health

 Women carry these heavy societal pressures in addition to self-guilt when they want to put themselves higher on their priority list.
 From a feminist perspective, I aim to empower my female-identifying clients with skills to practice self-advocacy, assertiveness, effective communication, and to set long-standing boundaries.